 - Category A: This stream is for high-growth, innovative firms in Canada that demonstrate a need to recruit foreign workers with a unique talent.
 Employers must be referred to the Global Talent Stream by a designated referral partner.

-- Category B: The Global Talent Stream is is also intended for Canadian employers looking to hire certain highly skilled foreign workers for occupations found on the Global Talent Occupations List.
+- Category B: The Global Talent Stream is also intended for Canadian employers looking to hire certain highly skilled foreign workers for occupations found on the Global Talent Occupations List.

 For more information on the Global Talent Stream and the Global Talent Occupations List, please visit the Government of Canada’s Global Talent Stream webpage.